spreedly/kaffe/README.md

   - `strategy` - a partition selection strategy (default: `:round_robin`)
     - `:round_robin` - cycle through each partition
     - `:random` - select a random partition
+    - function - a given function to call to determine the correct partition

+  Examples

+    ```elixir
+    # prepare for producing to the whitelist topic using round robin partitioning
+    Kaffe.Producer.start_link(:brod_client_1, "whitelist")

+    # prepare for producing to the whitelist topic using random partitioning
+    Kaffe.Producer.start_link(:brod_client_1, "whitelist", :random)

+    # prepare for producing to the whitelist topic using a local function
+    # assuming KafkaMeta.choose_partition/5 is locally defined

+    defmodule KafkaMeta do
+      def choose_partition(topic, current_partition, partitions_count, key, value) do
+        # some calculation to return an integer between 0 and partitions_count-1
+      end
+    end

+    Kaffe.Producer.start_link(:brod_client_1, "whitelist", &KafkaMeta.choose_partition/5)
+    ```

 #### Configuration Examples